© Subbotina | Dreamstime.com

 Vitamin D is available in two different forms–D3 and D2.
 Research has shown that the connection between vitamin D and depression relief is linked to the D3 form—the same form of vitamin D that is obtained through sunlight.
-Scientists have found that people with the lowest levels of vitamin D were 11 times more prone to be depressed than those who had normal levels.
+Scientists have found that people with Vitamin D deficiency symptoms were 11 times more prone to be depressed than those who had normal levels.

 Vitamin D deficiency is actually more the norm than the exception, and has previously been implicated in both psychiatric and neurological disorders.
 Why?
 There are vitamin D receptors in the brain, and the vitamin may affect proteins in the brain known to play a role in mood, learning and memory, motor control, and possibly even maternal and social behavior.

 There may be more to your depression than low vitamin D levels.
 Other causes of depression include poor adrenal function (adrenal fatigue), neurotransmitter imbalance (serotonin and dopamine, for example), sex hormone imbalance (estrogen, testosterone), environmental factors, or other nutrient deficiencies (magnesium, for instance, and omega-3s).
 But it makes sense to explore whether or not vitamin D is contributing to depression.

 Why Does It Matter If I Have Vitamin D Deficiency Symptoms?

 Vitamin D is the superstar nutrient you don’t want to be without!
 Vitamin D deficiency symptoms in women and men, if left untreated, can lead to serious health problems such as:

 - Osteopenia or osteoporosis